dotnet/docs/docs/framework/wcf/extending/choosing-a-message-exchange-pattern.md

 >  For the UDP transport, the only MEP that is supported is datagram, because UDP is inherently a fire and forget protocol.

 ## Sessions and Sessionful Channels
- In the networking world, there are connection-oriented protocols (for example, TCP) and connection-less protocols (for example, UDP). [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] uses the term session to mean a connection-like logical abstraction.
+ In the networking world, there are connection-oriented protocols (for example, TCP) and connection-less protocols (for example, UDP).
+WCF uses the term session to mean a connection-like logical abstraction.
 Sessionful WCF protocols are similar to connection-oriented network protocols and sessionless WCF protocols are similar to connection-less network protocols.

  In the channel object model, each logical session manifests as an instance of a sessionful channel.
 Therefore every new session created by the client, and accepted on the service, corresponds to a new sessionful channel on each side.
 The following diagram shows, on the top, the structure of sessionless channels, and on the bottom, the structure of sessionful channels.